cat-cfs/twobilliontoolkit/twobilliontoolkit/SpatialTransformer/README.md

 arcpy_environment_python_path /path/to/spatial_transformer.py [-h] --input input_path --output output_path --gdb gdb_path --master master_data_path --load {datatracker,database} --save {datatracker,database} [--datatracker_path datatracker_path] [--attachments attachments_path] [--debug] [--resume]
 ```
 - [-h, --help] (optional): List all of the available commands and a description for help.
-- --input input_path : Path to the input directory or compressed file.
+- --input_path input_path : Path to the input directory or compressed file.
-- --output output_path: Path to the output directory where the uncompressed data will be stored.
+- --output_network_path output_path: Path to the output directory where the uncompressed data will be stored.
 - --gdb gdb_path: Path to where the resulting GeoDatabase will be stored, it can be an existing GeoDatabase, else it will create the GeoDatabase itself.
 - --master master_data_path: Path to where the aspatial master datasheet is located.
 - --load {datatracker,database}: Specify wheather the tool loads the data from an exisiting datatracker or a database connection.